Mass surveillance in China

 Surveillance cameras at Tiananmen Square in 2009.
 In 2019, Comparitech reported that 8 out of 10 of the most monitored cities in the world are in China.

-Mass surveillance in the People's Republic of China (PRC) is the network of monitoring systems used by the Chinese Communist Party (CCP) and Chinese government to monitor Chinese citizens.
-It is primarily conducted through the government, although corporate surveillance in connection with the CCP and Chinese government also has been reported.
+Mass surveillance in the People's Republic of China (PRC) is the network of monitoring systems used by the Chinese Communist Party (CCP) and government to monitor its citizens.
+China maintains the largest and most sophisticated mass surveillance system in the world.
+Surveillance is primarily conducted through government entities, although corporate surveillance in connection with the CCP and Chinese government is also prevalent.
 China monitors its citizens through Internet surveillance, camera surveillance, and through other digital technologies.
-The surveillance has become increasingly widespread and grown in sophistication under General Secretary of the Chinese Communist Party Xi Jinping's administration.
+As of 2023, the country had over 700 million surveillance cameras.
+The surveillance has become increasingly widespread and grown in sophistication under Xi Jinping's administration.
+In the 2020s, China started integrating artificial intelligence into its surveillance systems.

 Background

 Mass surveillance has significantly expanded under the PRC Cybersecurity Law (2016) and with the help of local companies like Tencent, Dahua Technology, Hikvision, SenseTime, ByteDance, Megvii, Yitu Technology, Huawei and ZTE, among many others.
 As of 2019, it is estimated that 200 million monitoring CCTV cameras of the "Skynet" system have been put to use in mainland China, four times the number of surveillance cameras in the United States.
-By 2020, the number of surveillance cameras in mainland China was expected to reach 626 million.
 As of August 2023, the country had over 700 million surveillance cameras according to online data, one lens for every two citizens.
 The coronavirus pandemic has accelerated the implementation of mass surveillance as it has provided a plausible pretext to do so.